ChurchApps/FreeShowWeb/src/routes/docs/show-type/+page.md

 ## Quick Lyrics
 ### Syntax
 #### Song Parts (Groups)
-Parts of a song can be marked using the part name in square brackets (ie. `[Verse]`.
+Parts of a song can be marked using the part name in square brackets (ie. **[Verse]**.
 A group will be created for each part.
-These groups can be added and removed from a shows layouts.
+These groups can be added and removed from show layouts.
 This makes it possible to save multiple arrangements of the song parts into the layouts.

 If there are multiples of a song part there is no need to add a number to the end.
 Quick Lyrics will recognize there are multiples and name them with numbers accordingly.